javalin/website/_posts/tutorials/2020-01-18-javalin-testing-example.md

 Once we have the mocking library added, we'll mock the Javalin `Context`, since the `Context` class is responsible for input and output in Javalin `Handler`s.
-We're using a static/singleton controller in this example for simplicity, but how you structure that code is entire up to yourself.
+We're using a static/singleton controller in this example for simplicity, but how you structure that code is entirely up to yourself.

 {% capture java %}
 public class UnitTest {